cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 }
 ```

-So we can register or transfer a name.
+We can register or transfer a name.
 First, register a name with your contract address `$CONTRACT`:

 ```bash
 $ wasmd tx wasm execute $CONTRACT '{"register":{"name":"fred"}}' --amount 100upebble --from wallet --node $RPC --chain-id pebblenet-1 --gas-prices 0.001upebble --gas auto --gas-adjustment 1.3